Individual Therapy • Groups • Workshops • Training • Presentations • Consulting • Collaborations

 I heartfully acknowledge our mind, body, and brain as an integrated whole within a social and cultural context.
 My approach is trauma-informed with an embodied and relational lens that aims to offer holistic and long-term healing.

-How I incorporate somatic and movement approaches is unique for each client.
-This can look like anything from being in stillness to expressive movement, and everything in between.
-It's really about developing a relationship to the body that allows more grace as we ebb and flow through life.
+How I incorporate somatic approaches is unique for each client.
+This can look like anything from stillness to expressive movement, and everything in between.
+This type of work cultivates awareness and deepens connection to your own embodied intelligence, expanding your capacity to respond to life’s challenges and opportunities.

-Whether we are navigating the depths of your inner world or the complexity of relationships, we will co-create a restorative space that offers a sense of warmth, openness, and curiosity towards all that emerges.
-Together we will discover your internal resources supporting healing, growth, and transformation.
+Whether we are navigating the depths of your inner world or the complexity of relationships, we will co-create a space that offers a sense of warmth, openness, and curiosity towards all that emerges.
+As insight unfolds, we will explore your inner resources supporting healing, growth, and meaningful change.

 Sharing about D/MT with other mental heath professionals and graduate students has been an fulfilling part of my practice.